phucthuan1st/P2P-SES-ClockSync/README.md

 ## Introduction

 This repository contains an implementation of a P2P (Peer-to-Peer) network using the Go programming language.
-The project also includes the SES (Source-Initiated Time Synchronization) Algorithm for clock synchronization among the peers in the network.
+The project also includes the SES (Schiper-Eggli-Sandoz) Algorithm for clock synchronization among the peers in the network.

 ## Table of Contents